APysnack/user-login/README.md

 4. Generate rails credentials in a text editor (I use vim in this example, use whatever editor you're comfortable with)

+run $`rake secret` to generate a secret hash and copy the output.
+Then

 $`EDITOR=vim rails credentials:edit`

+paste the secret as shown below.
+Note there are exactly 2 spaces of indentation:

 ![Screen Shot 2022-05-26 at 8 00 58 AM](https://user-images.githubusercontent.com/60242065/170687927-87f2d102-315d-4dfa-afe2-f1cad53e7261.png)